mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 My educated guess is that there's still some model in use, intentional or not.

 `Ebpf` target leverages much of the compiler framework built for native targets.
-It inherits many powerful optimisiation passes, some of them with a potential to produce code that fails to validate.
+It inherits many powerful optimization passes, some of them with a potential to produce code that fails to validate.
 Compilers will improve eventually.
 But as of today, we have to come up with a workaround.

 How can we ensure that a problematic instruction sequence is not generated?
-The challenge is that compiler doesn't optimise a line at a time, it considers whole function bodies.
+The challenge is that compiler doesn't optimize a line at a time, it considers whole function bodies.
 Even if we find a code shape that doesn't trigger the issue today, it might resurface again due to unrelated code changes or compiler update.
 It doesn't look good.
 We need something more robust.

 In this particular case, compiler is too smart for its own good.
-It realises that reading a structure field involves address calculation and a memory load.
+It realizes that reading a structure field involves address calculation and a memory load.
 A single `load` instruction can handle both, or it could be 2 separate instructions.
 We need a primitive for reading from context that compiler can't decompose into sub-ops and therefore won't generate 2 separate instructions.
 A black box.

-## Inline assembly to the resque
+## Inline assembly to the rescue

 We can write [assembly inline](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html) in C code, e.g. `asm("r1 = 42");`.
 Interestingly, we can leave some gaps for compiler to fill in: